5 Ways EDI Can Help Prepare Your Supply Chain for a Recession

 The cash flow restrictions and short supply of goods accompanying a recession demand fast response times to incoming orders.
 Quickly, efficiently, and accurately processing orders helps you keep lead times short and reduce the order-to-cash cycle.
 To maintain a flexible and adaptive supply chain, you need the ability to automate order processing.

-EDI connects trading partners and automatically translates incoming data into a standardized format their ERP system can read.
+EDI connects trading partners and automatically translates incoming data into a standardised format their ERP system can read.
 Furthermore, EDI integration makes it easy to automatically create responding outgoing documents so your company can streamline both order processing and invoicing.
 By improving the timeliness of order fulfillment, payment collection, and other critical business processes, EDI helps you maintain a competitive advantage.

 2. Improve Trading Partner Communications